Omega Point: Energy

 Teilhard defines Radial Energy as becoming more concentrated and available as it is a critical element in man's evolution.
 The theory applies to all forms of matter, concluding that everything with existence has some sort of life.
 In regard to Teilhard's The Phenomenon of Man, Peter Medawar wrote, "Teilhard's radial, spiritual, or psychic energy may be equated to 'information' or 'information content' in the sense that has been made reasonably precise by communication engineers."

 Formal properties

-Teilhard's theory is maintained by four formal properties:
+Teilhard's theory is based on four "properties":